-What is the IMC?
-We always heard the manufacturing engineer talking about this keyword when discussing to the soldering quality.
-What is the role of IMC layer in the soldering?
+What is the IMC, the Intermetallic Compound?
+We always heard the manufacturing engineer or some of Mechanical Engineer talking about this keyword when discussed to the soldering quality or component drop issue.
+So, what is the role of IMC layer in the soldering?
 Does IMC layer will affect the soldering strength and solderability?
 What is the best IMC layer thickness?

 Why Working-Bear say the IMC is not an alloy.
 This is because the behavior is different between IMC and alloy.
 The alloy is a mixture of two or more metal elements evenly together just like mix the boys and girls in the same classroom. it maybe substitutional or Interstitial alloys.
 We can say the IMC is the child after girl and boy together then have a chemical reaction.

-Since the IMC is a chemical reaction result, so give thermal enige to form the IMC is necessary.
-This is why the solder paste need to go reflow oven with high temperature to melt the form the IMC with bonding.
-Only the pure tin (Sn) in the solder paste composition and copper base (for example OSP, I-Ga, I-Sn finished) or nickel bass (ENIG finished) in the PCB can cause the diffusion in high temperture and form the firmed interfacical IMC layer.
+Since the IMC is a chemical reaction result, so give thermal energy to form the IMC is necessary.
+Therefore, the solder paste needs to go reflow oven with high temperature to melt the form the IMC with bonding.
+Only the pure tin (Sn) in the solder paste composition and copper base (for example OSP, I-Ag, I-Sn finished) or nickel base (ENIG finished) in the PCB can cause the diffusion in high temperature and form the firmed interfacial IMC layer.

 Where the IMC layer grow?